Activity Search Results

 with additional hours Tuesday and Wednesday nights from 6-8pm.

-The public is invited to celebrate both exhibits at the free opening reception on Friday, January 23, 2015 from 6:00 to 8:00 pm, with refreshments, wine and live guitar music by Daniel Roest and flute by Francesca Anderson.
+The public is invited to celebrate both exhibits at the free opening reception on Friday, March 20, 2015 from 6:00 to 8:00 pm, with refreshments, wine and live jazz keyboard by Chet Chwalik.

 The Gallery at 48 Natoma is managed by the Folsom Parks and Recreation Department and showcases art by regional and national professional artists, area museum collections and traveling exhibitions; offering high quality original art exhibits to the community that may otherwise not be experienced in this area.